-Fun Times In Toronto: Things to See And Do During A Staycation
+Fun Times In Canada : Things to See And Do on A Toronto Staycation

 While I was in Toronto this summer, I had a grand plan to explore Western Canada using ViaRail’s Great Western Way train route.
 The route starts in Toronto and ends in Vancouver, and takes about 4 days to complete if you’re not spending nights at any of the stops.
 Amazing views of the Rockies, scenic landscapes and a chance to see more of Canada?
 I couldn’t wait!